trunet/graylog-pfsense-pipeline/README.md

 ## Additional scripts

-`generate_fields_from_csv.awk` will help you to generate new rules based on CSV extractor rules
+`generate_fields_from_csv.awk` will help you to generate new rules based on existing CSV extractors.

 Example